Remember the old days, before the cloud was a reality?

 Sounds good so far, right?
 Almost.

+How can you find the right sizing to ensure you get the best storage performance?
 Let me give you a helping hand.
 This post will walk you through all of the basics of performance sizing for Cloud Volumes ONTAP.

 This is the easy part.
 The cloud makes capacity sizing much easier than it is with FAS.
 Simply provision enough capacity to fulfill your requirements.